Last updated on May 22, 2021

 Why Create a Store…

-I want to provide pictures, info and links to items I’ve found useful in my dementia journey.
-Click on “Store” on Homepage to find caregiver resources, books, puzzles, games, music, stuffed animals, dolls, aromatherapy, clothing, incontinence supplies, equipment, and more!
+A store showcases with pictures, info and links to items I’ve found useful in my dementia journey.
+You’ll find caregiver resources (items and products to make your experience easier), books, puzzles, games, music, stuffed animals, dolls, aromatherapy, clothing, incontinence supplies, equipment, and more!

 So, how is quality of life defined?
 There are many definitions.
 This one works nicely: